artsy/jenkins-backup-s3/README.md

 # jenkins-backup-s3

-A collection of scripts to backup Jenkins configuration to S3, as well as manage and restore those backups
+A collection of scripts to backup Jenkins configuration to S3, as well as manage and restore those backups.
+By default runs silently (no output) with proper exit codes.
+Log Level option enables output.

 ## Setup

 ### Python

-- Install Python 2.7.x
+- Install Python 3.6.x+

 - Optionally: Install [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/)